dbcook/cave-servo/README.md

 [Servo controller block diagrams](/servo_controller/design_docs/)

-The original AC synchronous motor drives for RA tracking and Dec slow-motion are being replaced with DC servos from StepperOnline.
+The Cave original AC synchronous motor drives for RA tracking and Dec slow-motion have been replaced with DC servos from StepperOnline.
 The control system is based on OnStepX, which can be controlled either by an app like SkySafari, or by a dedicated hardwired analog hand controller.

-In addition, I'm replacing the original small, low-precision Cave worm gears with much larger (7.5" for dec and 9.1" for RA) vintage astronomical drives from the Edward R. Byers co.
+In addition, I've replaced the original small, low-precision Cave worm gears with much larger (7.5" for dec and 9.1" for RA) vintage astronomical drives from the Edward R. Byers co.
 These are now very hard to get and I was fortunate to be able to obtain them through contacts on an astronomy forum.

-All this is motivated by several consideration:
+All this is motivated by various factors:

 * AC synchronous motors are no longer made.
 Some can still be found on eBay, but they are getting scarce.
 * The electrical system design in the original Cave mount had 120VAC running all the way out to the Dec hand paddle, and was completely ungrounded.
-Given that telescope are frequently exposed to condensing humidity, the design is intrinsically hazardous.
+Given that telescopes are frequently exposed to condensing humidity, the design is intrinsically hazardous.
 * The AC wires had deteriorated from age to the point where bits of insulation were starting to fall off of wires that were only a few mm away from making the entire mount hot with 120V.
 * The AC sync motors can be speed controlled to some extent by variable frequency drive, but they can't really speed up enough for effective slewing to give "go-to" operation.
-I have an old "drive corrector" frequency control unit but it's no longer functional.
+I have an old "drive corrector" frequency control unit but it's no longer functional, and really no longer relevant.
 * The original Cave worm gear sets were of very small diameter and rather poor quality.
-The dec drive has huge backlash and was always frustrating to operate.
+The dec drive had huge backlash and was always frustrating to operate.

-So, based on experience with doing a servo based CNC conversion of a bench mill, I set out to make a servo conversion of the Cave drives.
+Based on experience with doing a servo based CNC conversion of a bench mill, I set out to make a servo conversion of the Cave drives.
 This entails both creating a drive electronics package, and replacing the original Cave worm and worm gear with the Byers drives.

 ### The Byers Drives

 The Edward R. Byers Company made precision astronomical drive worm gear sets for half a century, and are regarded as perhaps the best ever made.

-The 9.1" drive matches, in almost every respect, some photos of 1990s era drives that remain on the Byers website.
+The 9.1" drive matches, in almost every respect, photos of 1990s era drives that survive (as of late 2023) on the Byers website.
 It has a 1.5" shaft bore that fits on my 1.5" RA axis without modification, and a clutch system with an aluminum clutch plate and low friction plastic bearing pads.

 The 7.5" drive is somewhat different.
 It has a fiberboard (Masonite) clutch plate that has been reported on the forums as sometimes used in older Byers drives.
+It is also bored for a ~2.0" shaft whereas I need a 1.5" bore.

-But there are differences and problems in the hub/clutch design and fabrication that convince me that the hub and clutch plate were not made by Byers:
+There are variances and problems in the hub/clutch design and fabrication of this unit that convince me that the 7.5" hub and clutch plate were definitely not made by Byers:

 *  There is only one setscrew through the side of the hub to secure it on the shaft.
 On all genuine Byers drives that I have seen, there are two setscrews in quadrature at 90˚ angles, which makes mechanical sense.